-Pamela Dalton, a cognitive psychologist at Monell Chemical Senses Center, who has spent more than 20 years of her life researching scent memory and “nose blindness”, claims that the idea of your nose getting used to a particular smell is quite valid and has played an instrumental role in how humans have evolved over tens of thousands of years.
+Pamela Dalton, a cognitive psychologist at Monell Chemical Senses Center, who has spent more than 20 years of her life researching scent memory and “nose blindness”, also called olfactory adaptation, claims that the idea of your nose getting used to a particular smell is quite valid and has played an instrumental role in how humans have evolved over tens of thousands of years.

 The process of smelling is pretty straightforward; when you first smell a scent, the smell receptors in your nose transmit a signal to the limbic system of your brain.
 There, how the smell is going to be perceived will be decided, which obviously affects how you are going to feel about the particular smell.
-However, as you continue to stay in the presence of that smell, your brain becomes used to the smell, and you gradually stop noticing that aroma.
+However, as you smell the scent, your brain becomes used to it, and you gradually stop noticing that aroma.

 Take a moment right now.
-Literally, stop reading this and smell your surroundings… do you smell anything unusual?
+Stop reading this and smell your surroundings… do you smell anything unusual?
 Probably not, because your brain has gotten used to whatever smell is around you.

-Scientists don’t really know why our brain becomes accustomed to a particular smell so quickly, but what they do know is that it happens to everyone.
-Pamela Dalton, in fact, carried out a little study wherein she gave a pine-scented air-freshener to the participants for three weeks.
-After using it for a few days, many of them asked, “Are you sure it’s still working?”
+Pamela Dalton carried out a little study she did on people, which she describes to The Cut, wherein she gave a pine-scented air freshener to the participants for three weeks.
+After using it for a few days, many asked, “Are you sure it’s still working?”

 Next, when you’re wearing an exquisite perfume and wondering why you can’t seem to smell the fragrance, a few coffee beans may help you get a fresh whiff so you know that you’re still smelling great!

-- Science Explains Why You Can't Smell Your Own House – Mental Floss
+- The Reason You Can't Smell Your Own House.